WiseVoter/wisevoter/site/articles/_posts/2014-07-11-video-overview-of-wisevoter-data-journalism-platform.md

   creditlink:
 comments: true
 readtime: 15
-excerpt: We took some time to create an overview of Wisevoter.org and showcase its underlying data journalims platform, check it out!---We took some time to create an overview of Wisevoter.org and showcase its underlying data journalims platform, check it out below:
+excerpt: We took some time to create an overview of Wisevoter.org and showcase its underlying data journalims platform, check it out!---We took some time to create an overview of Wisevoter.org and showcase its underlying data journalims platform, check it out below.
+---

 <iframe src="//player.vimeo.com/video/100476338" width="500" height="375" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>